 The Silver Lining: By all means, incorporate more naturally gluten-free foods into your diet, like fruits, veggies, nuts, seeds, beans, salmon, eggs, and even certain whole grains.
 But swapping Oreos out for gluten-free chocolate sandwich cookies won’t make most of us any healthier.
 Make sure you’re getting enough fiber, and further support that gut with probiotic-rich foods.

 Look, honestly?
 Do what makes you feel good, but please make sure your diet is balanced and nourishing.
-If something stops feeling good, it’s probably not be right for you, no matter what someone else says.
+If something stops feeling good, it’s probably not right for you, no matter what someone else says.